jwmullally/dracut-iscsi-target/README.md

 # dracut-iscsi-target

 *!!
-Currently there is NO AUTHENTICATION and NO ENCRYPTION for the iSCSI endpoint.
+Currently there is NO ENCRYPTION for the iSCSI endpoint.
 See TODO below.
 For now, only run this on a trusted network with trusted hosts.*

 This package adds an extra module to dracut that allows the initramfs to start as an iSCSI Target instead of doing a regular boot.